 Once the scouts have found potential signings, they feed the info back to the clubs analysts.

-There is good communication between the clubs and scouts.
-With the club identifying what type of player they want and the scout sent to find them.
+A club should have good communication with their scouts, as they need to identify what type of player they are after.
 A lot of successful recruitment comes down to the clubs philosophy and whether a player fits into that team.

 Contracts in Lower League Football

-The average football league contract is a lot shorter than Premier League.
+The average football league contract is a lot shorter than a Premier League player contract.
 Clubs look to sign players for 2-3 years, opposed to 4-5 years in the Premier League.

 This may influence a scouts decision on a player.
-As they must assess if the player can go straight into the first team, or if he’s one for the future.
+As they must assess if the player can go straight to the first team, or if he's one for the future.

 The Bosman Ruling